Royal Academy of Arts: History

-The first Royal Academy exhibition of contemporary art, open to all artists, opened on 25 April 1769 and ran until 27 May 1769.
-136 works of art were shown, and this exhibition, now known as the Royal Academy Summer Exhibition, has been staged annually without interruption to the present day.
-Following the cessation of a similar annual exhibition at the British Institution, the Academy expanded its exhibition programme to include a temporary annual loan exhibition of Old Masters in 1870.
+The first Royal Academy Exhibition of Contemporary Art opened on 25 April 1769 and ran until 27 May 1769.
+The event was (and still is) open to anyone to participate anonymously, whether professional or amateur, male or female.
+In the first exhibition, 136 works of art were shown.
+The Royal Academy Summer Exhibition, has been staged annually without interruption to the present day.

+During the 19th century, having a work selected for the annual exhibition was the first major goal of any artist.
+Due to its low price of one shilling, the annual Royal Exhibition was a very popular event during the 18th and 19th centuries.
+In 1800 it was visited by half a million people.

+In 1870, following the cessation of a similar annual exhibition at the British Institution, the Academy expanded its exhibition programme to include a temporary annual loan exhibition of Old Masters.

 Britain's first public lectures on art were staged by the Royal Academy, as another way to fulfil its mission.
-Led by Reynolds, the first president, the first program included a lecture by William Hunter.
+Led by Reynolds, its first president, the first programme included a lecture by William Hunter.

+An early RA Summer Exhibition showing the Great Room, with the Prince of Wales (with a red coat) and Reynols to his right with his ear trumpet.

+During the 19th century, the Royal Academy dominated artistic taste and defined what was to be considered "of a high standard".
+During the first half of the 19th century this standard was based on Reynolds art doctrine, called "the grand manner" or "the grand style".

 In 2018, the Academy's 250th anniversary, the results of a major refurbishment were unveiled.
 The project began on 1 January 2008 with the appointment of David Chipperfield Architects.
 Heritage Lottery Fund support was secured in 2012.
 On 19 October 2016, the RA's Burlington Gardens site was closed to the public and renovations commenced.
 Refurbishment work included the restoration of 150 sash windows, glazing upgrades to 52 windows and the installation of two large roof lights.
 The "New RA" was opened to the public on 19 May 2018.
 The £56 million development includes new galleries, a lecture theatre, a public project space for students and a bridge linking the Burlington House and Burlington Gardens sites.
 As part of the process, 10,000 works from the RA's collection were digitised and made available online.

+In 2026, the Royal Academy of Arts undertook a major redevelopment of its Collections Gallery at 6 Burlington Gardens.
+The project was designed to double the gallery's floor space and increase public access.
+This expansion was scheduled to be completed in 2027.